liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/08-upgrading-a-sharded-environment.markdown

     ```

 Congratulations!
 You have migrated off of a sharded environment to virtual
-instances on separate @product@ servers.
+instances on separate @sharepoint@ servers.
 You have also upgraded to
-@product-ver@.
+@sharepoint-ver@.
 Your virtual instances are ready for action.